 How do I know if I owe sales tax on the boat I just purchased?

 Isolated or Casual Sales:

-- Person to person sales of boats (includes out-of-state) - a boat purchased from a prior owner or someone not in the business of selling boats is considered an isolated or occasional sale.
+- Person to person sales of boats (includes out-of-state).
+A boat purchased from a prior owner or someone not in the business of selling boats is considered a casual or isolated sale.

-Consignment sales and auction sales are considered sales by dealers.
+- Cosignment sales and auction sales are considered sales by dealers

-- Sales tax must be paid to the dealer or builder and must be a separate line on the bill of sale and/or invoice.
+- Sales tax must be paid to the dealer or builder for payment to the LDR and must be a seperate line on the bill of sale and/or invoice.

 - the seller does not hold him/herself out to be engaged in the business of selling boat or vessels;

 - the seller does not have a history of frequent, regular and repeated sales of boats or vessels;

 - the seller maintains title, if the boat or vessel is titled, or possession, if the boat or vessel is not titled; and

 - the seller purchased the boat or vessel for his/her own use.
 Further, to qualify a transaction as an isolated or occasional sale under the provisions of LA.
 R.S.
 47:301(10)(c)(ii)(bb), a buyer must submit documentation, such as a cancelled check from the seller to buyer and a bill of sale indicating title is being transferred or the prior owner’s certificate of registration showing his or her transfer of ownership to the buyer.